Achievements

 Influences: Transitionnal, contemporary

-Conception: Geneviève Pelletier
+Designer: Geneviève Pelletier

 Behind the lens: Denis Girard Photography